May 22, 2023

 • Automate tedious accounting: Businesses that automate tedious tasks with Ramp close their books up to eight times faster.

-• Simplified rewards: You’ll earn 1.5% cash back every time you or an employee swipes a Ramp card.
+• Earn cashback: You’ll earn cashback when you or an employee swipes a Ramp card.
 There are no limits to worry about and no spending categories to juggle.

 FAQs